xbcsmith/epr-workshop/06-epr-cdevents/01-cdevents.md

 ## Event Receiver Schema

-Event recievers have a `schema` we can attach a JSON Schema object to as part of the creation process.
+Event receivers have a `schema` we can attach a JSON Schema object to as part of the creation process.
 Event receivers are required to have a schema.
 This schema plays a crucial role in validating the payload of events linked to the event receiver.
 Leveraging this feature allows us to guarantee that event payloads